 production were of the more complicated plutonium, yet cleaner, implosion device.

-A number of deaths after Nagasaki were contributed to disease and reclassified as caused by radiation in an act of revisionism.
+A number of deaths after Nagasaki were contributed to disease and reclassified as caused by radiation in an act of revisionism where all deaths in and near that time were attributed to the bomb.
 Life expectancy of survivors of Nagasaki exceed that of the general public.
 It was the weakest of a starving population who died from the trauma and lack of shelter after the city was destroyed followed by a typhoon.

 Japan did not surrender to the escalation in bombings alone.
 The condition of Japan in mid-1945 was hopeless.
 The war had ended in Europe.
 Allied divisions, air forces, and fleets were being transferred to the Pacific.
 US industry and shipping of material was now devoted to war with Japan.
 The islands were strangled; the fleet destroyed; the air force, the army and industry had been mauled.
 Yet Japan gave no indication it was to give up and had an army of over 2.5 million men, many recalled from China, and ten thousand suicide planes and boats held in reserve.
 The civilian population was being armed and a newly created armed militia numbering 25 million and taught how to use hand grenades.
 Teenaged girls were trained with sharpened poles to use as bayonets.
 The US troops' hopeful slogan was: The Golden Gate in `48.